A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

 \subsection{Image Classification}

-Image classification refers to labeling of images into predefined categories.
-We used the Corel-1000 image dataset to evaluate the performance of MILTree-Med and MILTree-SI using MILTree layout for analyzing multiple-instance data.
+We used the Corel-1000 image dataset to evaluate the performance of MILTree-Med and MILTree-SI using the MILTree layout for analyzing multi-instance data.
 It contains 10 subcategories representing distinct topics of interest.
-Each subcategory contains 100 images.
+Each subcategory contains 100~images.

-Since the original Corel dataset was not designed for multiple-instance learning, we adopt the same image segmentation algorithm followed in \cite{Chen2004DDSVM} and~\cite{Yixin2006MILES} to segment each image into several regions.
-In the second column of Tables~\ref{table:imageClassSI} and~\ref{table:imageClassMED} we show the average number of instances per bag for each category.
-We then choose one category as the positive class and select 100 images uniformly from the remaining categories to create the negative class as is performed in~\cite{Andrews2003supportvector}.
+Since the original Corel dataset was not designed for multi-instance learning, we adopt the same approach of \cite{Chen2004DDSVM} and~\cite{Yixin2006MILES} to segment each image into several regions.
+The second column of Tables~\ref{table:imageClassMED} and~\ref{table:imageClassSI} presents the average number of instances per bag for each category.
+We then choose one category as the positive class and select 100~images uniformly from the remaining categories to create the negative class as is performed in~\cite{Andrews2003supportvector}.
 The same process is followed for each category, totaling 10 subsets of categories.
-In this section, sub dataset is split in 20\% training and 80\% testing data.
+In this section, each subdataset is split into 20\% training and 80\% testing data.

-The classification accuracy, precision and recall rates for both experiments are reported in Tables \ref{table:imageClassSI} and \ref{table:imageClassMED}.
-In both tables \textit{Proto} represents the number of instance prototypes that were updated in the bag or instance spaces layouts. \textit{AddBags} represents the number of bags that were included in the training data from bag space layouts. \textit{AddProto} represents the number of new instances $B_{iy}$ included from the bags belonging to training data, which represents a of MILTree-SI.
-As explained in the case studies the MILTree-SI approach was designed to identify additional prototypes to be included in the current model, in order to reinforce the representation of misclassified bags.
+The classification accuracy, precision and recall rates for both experiments are reported in Tables \ref{table:imageClassMED} and \ref{table:imageClassSI}.
+In both tables, \textit{Proto} represents the number of instance prototypes that were updated in the bag or instance space layouts. \textit{AddBags} represents the number of bags that were included in the training data from the bag space layout. \textit{AddProto} represents the number of new instances $B_{iy}$ included from the bags belonging to training data, which represents the MILTree-SI approach.
+Recall this was designed to identify additional prototypes to be included in the current model to reinforce the representation of misclassified bags.